Table of Contents

 Good personal hygiene and proper sanitation are key to preventing HAV.
 It is important to wash your hands with soap and water each time after using the bathroom, after changing a diaper, and before preparing and eating food.
 It is also important to thoroughly wash fresh fruits and vegetables with clean water before eating them.

-If you are visiting a resource-limited country, it is especially important to follow these tips:
+If you are in a resource-limited setting, it is especially important to follow these tips:

 - Do not eat raw fruits and vegetables sold in the streets or at local markets without first cleaning them with clean (bottled or sterilized) water

 Getting vaccinated for HAV is another way to protect against the virus.
 In the US, the HAV vaccine is approved for people 12 months old and older.
-The HAV vaccine is safe for people living with HIV (with CD4 >200), pregnant women, and women who are breastfeeding.
+The HAV vaccine is safe for people living with HIV (with CD4 counts >200), pregnant people, and people who are breast/chestfeeding.

 The HAV vaccine is given in two shots over six months.
 Some people living with HIV who have low CD4 counts may need either a higher dose of these two shots, or additional shots to complete their HAV vaccination.
 You can also get a combined hepatitis A and hepatitis B (HBV) vaccine.
 The combination (HAV + HBV) vaccine requires three shots over six months.
 It is important to get all your shots in order to be fully protected.